HL7/fhir-shorthand/input/pagecontent/overview.md

 ### FHIR Shorthand Language

-The complete FSH language is described in the [FHIR Shorthand Language Reference](reference.html).
+The complete FSH language is formally described in the [FHIR Shorthand Language Reference](reference.html).
 Here we present just enough to get a taste of FSH.

 #### Basics